Key concepts & syntax

 number of other variables that might be used in

-list of exclusionary annotation, e.g. to be used with MASK
+list of exclusionary annotations, e.g. to be used with MASK:

 MASK if=${excl}